Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-The consequences of sluggish surface diffusion can be estimated using a spherical model.
-For a $d=\SI{2.0}{\nano\meter}$ diameter particle, a characteristic equator-to-pole diffusion distance $L = d\pi/4$ and a surface diffusion coefficient equal to that of $(10\bar{1}1)$ at \SI{1500}{\kelvin}, $D_{(10\bar{1}1)}^{\text{1500 K}} = \SI{0.027}{\nano\meter^2\per\nano\second}$, yield a characteristic transport time $L^2/(4D_{(10\bar{1}1)}^{\text{1500 K}}) = \SI{23}{\nano\second}$.
-Under the idealized assumptions that incorporation at the CNT edge is instantaneous and that carbon does not leave the NP, this time corresponds to an upper bound of approximately 44 carbon atoms per \SI{}{\micro\second}.
-Carbon supply substantially exceeding this value is expected to cause carbon buildup, promoting competing nucleation events or encapsulation.
+The consequences of this sluggish carbon transport can, as a first approximation, be studied using diffusion on the surface of a sphere.
+For a $d = \SI{2.0}{\nano\meter}$ diameter particle, using a characteristic equator-to-pole diffusion distance $L = d\pi/4$ and a surface diffusion coefficient equal to that of the $(10\bar{1}1)$ facet at \SI{1500}{\kelvin}, $D_{(10\bar{1}1)}^{\text{1500 K}} = \SI{0.027}{\nano\meter^2\per\nano\second}$, gives a characteristic transport time of $L^2/(4D_{(10\bar{1}1)}^{\text{1500 K}}) = \SI{23}{\nano\second}$.
+Under idealized assumptions that incorporation into the CNT is instantaneous and that no carbon leaves the NP, this implies an upper-bound growth rate (carbon supply rate) of $k\approx44$ carbon atoms per \si{\micro\second}.
+Rates significantly exceeding this will result in carbon accumulation, which may give rise to further nucleation events or encapsulation.